kathan3/kathan3/README.md

 ### Hi there 👋,
-I'm a final year undergrad student at L.D.College of Engineering.
+I'm a graduate student at Indian Institute of Science, Bangalore.
+I had done my B.E. from L.D.College of Engineering.
 - 📫 How to reach me **mistrykathan3@gmail.com**.
 - 🔭 I had previously worked with React.js, Javascript, D3.js and node.js in different projects.
 <h3 align="left">Connect with me:</h3>